Skip to main menu Skip to content Skip to footer

 • Change in personality

-• Feelings of grandiosity (belief he has a superpower, etc)
+• Feelings of grandiosity (belief they have a superpower, etc.)

 In some cases, these symptoms represent the early stages of a disorder, and will eventually convert.
 In others, the symptoms actually fade or remain mild.
 Tiziano Colibazzi, MD, is a psychiatrist at Columbia Presbyterian’s COPE clinic (Center for Prevention and Evaluation), which was established to research and treat prodromal symptoms.
 “We can identify a group of people that are at clinically high risk,” says Dr. Colibazzi.
 “What we can’t do is narrow that group down further to identify the 30 percent who will convert.”